sidux/gaslighted/Readme.md

 Stored in: `/assets/faces/`

 🗣️ Characters must:
-- Animate between talking1, talking2, neutral talking1 ... while speaking.
+- Animate by changing faces talking1 -> talking2 -> neutral -> talking1 ... while speaking.
 - React with different expressions to each fart type:
   - perfect (no reaction)
   - okay